 4. Research the teaching position.
 What unique duties and responsibilities will go with the position?

 5. Know what you have to offer.
-What training you have had and what you have done that makes you ideal for this position?
+What training have you had, and what have you done that makes you ideal for this position?

-6. Be prepared to give names, addresses and phone numbers for references, however, don’t give them out until you’re asked at the interview.
+6. Be prepared to give names, addresses, and phone numbers for references; however, don’t give them out until you’re asked at the interview.
 Throwing contact information around haphazardly will only serve to annoy your references.

 7. Have your resume and portfolio up to date and bring them with you.

 8. Make sure you can get there on time.
 Know where you are going and how long it will take you to get there.
-Go there once beforehand if possible so you are sure of the route.
+Go there once beforehand if possible, so you are sure of the route.